-The ring test bulletins (Figure 1 in RTB37 and Figure 1 in RTB38) present the number of differences recorded at the level of genus and species for each of the participating laboratories, for RT circulations RT37 and RT38.
-One laboratory only identified the ring test specimens to family level and consequently recorded twenty-five errors for both generic and specific identifications.
+The ring test bulletins (Figure 1 in RTB39 and Figure 1 in RTB40) present the number of differences recorded at the level of genus and species for each of the participating laboratories, for RT circulations RT39 and RT40.
 The laboratories are ordered by increasing number of differences at the level of species.
 The division of laboratories into three bands (Low, Medium and High) on the basis of the number of differences at the level of species is also shown.